-(6) Separation from service
+(5) Separation from service.

-Employees who separate from the service of the City in good standing by retirement, resignation or layoff shall be paid the balance of their accrued PTO, but at no time shall that payout exceed the maximum of 500 hours.
+Employees who are separated from the service of the city in good standing by retirement, resignation, or layoff shall be paid the balance of their accrued PTO, but at no time shall that payout exceed the maximum of 500.
+The employee may not be paid for any hours remaining in their auxiliary PTO account upon leaving the City.

-ARTICLE 27 LEAVE SHARING
+ARTICLE 28 LEAVE SHARING

-27.1 A leave sharing program is hereby established for all classified civil service and administrative professional, non-civil service appointed employees.
+28.1 A leave sharing program is hereby established for all classified, administrative professional, and appointed employees.
 The Mayor or designee shall establish the procedure by which the Chief Human Resources Officer shall administer the leave-sharing program.
 This leave-sharing program shall be administered in keeping with the area practices and within the financial limits as set forth by the council.
 Unless otherwise provided for by the council or by law, shared personal time off (PTO) leave of more than 30 days shall be considered non-salaried supplement, and shall not be utilized in the calculation of pensions, deferred compensation(s), longevity and other benefits.